nwubni/AEM2PI-Assignment/reports/project_overview.md

 Features
 - LangChain-based RAG pipeline (FAISS + HuggingFace embeddings + OpenAI LLM)
-- Smart context truncation preserving complete Q&A pairs to control tokens and cost
+- Context truncation preserving complete Q&A pairs to control tokens and cost
 - Response caching with query normalization for faster, cheaper repeated queries
 - Automated evaluator that scores answers on relevance, accuracy, completeness, and clarity
 - Cost and latency tracking for each query, logged to `outputs/sample_queries.json`